Your browser is not optimized for viewing this website.

 with Fanny Jasper

-Calendar Jan 18, 2025 at 9:30 am, runs for 15 weeks
+Calendar Sep 6, 2025 at 9:30 am, runs for 15 weeks

+Contact us if you are interested in this class!
 This class is geared towards high school students with advanced knowledge of German, and is taught entirely in German.
 During the first half of the morning, students practice all language skills (listening, speaking, reading, writing), with special emphasis on “exam skills” such as writing letters, argumentative essays, and summaries, or preparing/ giving oral reports.
 During the second half of the morning (called “Lesestunde/ Book Club”), students will explore the German language and culture through literature (class readers, short fiction, or poems).

 The curriculum prepares students to take the “Deutsche Sprachdiplom I” (DSD I – German Language Diploma Level I) and/ or the AP German Exam.